MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels.md

 ## Manage the lifecycle of private channels

-See [Manage the lifecycle of private channels in Teams](private-channels-life-cycle-management.md) for guidance on how to manage the lifecycle of private channels in your organization.
+For information on the methods involved in the lifecycle management of private channels, and on their execution, see [Channel resource type](/graph/api/resources/channel).
 This includes how to control whether users in your organization can create private channels, how to create a private channel on behalf of a team owner, how to get a list of all private channel messages for archiving and auditing purposes, and other management tasks.

 ## Private channel SharePoint sites